Book today and get 5% discount off the tour price. Find out more

 On day two we have breakfast at the lodge and leave the dynamic city of Johannesburg behind, making our way east into the Mpumalanga Province.
 Driving towards Kruger National Park, we reach the Eastern Escarpment in one of the most scenic parts of South Africa - the Panorama Route.

-Arriving at our lodge overlooking the Sabie River, the remainder of the day is free for you to rest and take it easy.
-Relax in the rambling gardens, lie back in a hammock by the pool and look out for hippos, crocodiles and other wildlife along the river.
+Arriving at our hotel in the lowveld area of Mpumalanga, the remainder of the day is free for you to rest and take it easy.
+Relax in the rambling gardens, lie by the pool or indulge in a spa treatment.
 Tonight we get a taste of Shangaan culture - enjoying a traditional dance performance and an African-style dinner.

 On day three we continue along the incredibly beautiful Panorama Route, viewing the Blyde River Canyon, one of the largest canyons in the world.
 Our drive takes us via Bourke's Luck Potholes, a striking series of rock pools, located at the start of Blyde River Canyon.
 We stop at the God's Window look-out point, from where we enjoy sweeping views over the green canyon and Lowveld beyond.

 From the Panoramic Route, we travel to the renowned Timbavati Private Game Reserve, located within Greater Kruger National Park.
 Later this afternoon we embark on a game drive in Timbavati.
 The reserve shares an unfenced border with Kruger National Park, allowing wildlife to move freely between the national park and private game reserve.
 Timbavati is best known for its famous white lions, first sighted here in 1975.
 Today the game reserve is home to more than 40 mammal species, including the Big Five of Africa - lion, leopard, rhino, elephant and buffalo.
 In Timbavati, north of Sabi Sand Game Reserve, a diversity of over 360 birds have been recorded, so bird lovers will have plenty to see here.